vh62/WebStackMemories/README.md

 # WebStack Memories

+See the app.
+Play around with it https://webstack-memories-app.netlify.app/

 Webstack Memories is a React App that allows users to:
 * Create and store memories
 * Upload a picture along with the memory